-The Year 9 programme of study for English builds upon all the skills the girls have learned so far, while preparing them for the demands of GCSE Language and Literature.
+The Year 9 programme of study for English builds upon all the skills the pupils have learnt so far, while preparing them for the demands of GCSE Language and Literature.
 It continues to be based upon the three elements of Reading, Writing and Speaking and Listening.

-There are five units altogether: pre-1914 prose, a Shakespeare play, a study of non-fiction leading to participation in the Public Speaking Competition, an exploration of war poetry leading to a comparative essay and an independent war novel unit where girls have the flexibility to choose from a range of engaging tasks on a text their teacher has selected for them.
+There are five units altogether: prose, a Shakespeare play, a study of non-fiction leading to participation in the Public Speaking Competition, the study of Gothic extracts, and an exploration of poetry based on the theme of power and conflict.